 About Our Company

 For over 136 years, Drug Package has supplied retail pharmacies, hospitals, healthcare centers, and physician offices with solutions that improve medication identification and dispensing processes.
 In addition to supplying several types of pharmacy hanging prescription bags, we also provide different styles of racks for hanging them.
 Both products are found in our Prescription Retrieval System Catalogue.

-To learn more about our products and services, please call us today at (800) 325-6137, or use the contact form on our website.
+To learn more about our products and services, please call us today at (800) 325-6137, or use our contact form.
 We look forward to hearing from you!